-Labour shortages have affected multiple points of the supply chain from the field to warehouses to logistics
+Labor shortages have affected multiple points of the supply chain from the field to warehouses to logistics

 If there's one word that can describe agribusiness, it would be “unpredictable.”

 The whims of Mother Nature and the pricing volatility created by abrupt shifts in supply and demand are constant in the industry.
-But in 2021, farms and food manufacturers also had to contend with record weather-related catastrophes, chronic labour shortages and growth in cyberattacks — none of which were entirely foreseeable.
+But in 2021, farms and food manufacturers also had to contend with record weather-related catastrophes, chronic labor shortages and growth in cyberattacks — none of which were entirely foreseeable.

-Underwriting guidelines have tightened and insurers have been reluctant to negotiate more favourable renewal terms.
+Underwriting guidelines have tightened and insurers have been reluctant to negotiate more favorable renewal terms.
 Among other developments, the number of underwriting questions has substantially increased, requiring additional lead time for agribusinesses to secure coverage.